How much does it cost to move?

 If you’re hiring a mover for a cross-country trek, however, things get much more expensive, averaging between $4,000 and $8,000, Fixr reports.

 Keep in mind that every moving company has its own pricing, and costs are generally based on the size of your home and the distance you’re moving, as well as the weight of your furnishings and whether you’ll need them stored for a time while you relocate.

-“Most clients I work with don’t think about moving costs,” says Lutalo McGee, owner/managing broker of Ani Real Estate in Chicago.
-“They don’t think about the transition costs into their new place, such as buying brooms or a lawnmower if they are coming from an apartment to a house.”
+There are always extra expenses, too, like gas and lodging or replacing items damaged during the move.
+“Most clients I work with don’t think about moving costs,” says Lutalo McGee, owner and managing broker of Ani Real Estate in Chicago.
+“They don’t think about the transition costs into their new place, such as buying a lawnmower if they are coming from an apartment to a house.”

 - If the homes you’re moving between are only accessible via a tight road, you might have to pay the movers to transfer your stuff from a big truck to a smaller one.
 That could cost between $250 to $500 more to get everything reloaded.

 - Your auto insurance might change with a new address, which could impact your overall budget.
 Moving can affect your car insurance rate even if you’re relocating within the same city but to a different ZIP code.
 Furthermore, you’ll likely need liability coverage if you don’t already have it, so it’s best to check with your provider to confirm.

 - Expect the unexpected.
 You never know what might come up, so it’s best to leave room in your budget in case hidden moving costs you didn’t plan for arise.

 Did you know the day and month you move can affect the overall cost?
 For instance, summer months are a popular moving window because kids are out of school, so your costs could be higher then due to demand.